riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 # The central puzzle

+The central puzzle has not changed much since the original post, but to be explicit, here are the questions we originally had and hope to answer to some extent in this post:

   * Have desktop pageviews actually declined?
-  * What can explain the decline?
+  * What can explain the observed decline in desktop pageviews?
   * Have overall pageviews declined?
   * Do people subjectively feel they are using Wikipedia less?
     How do we square their subjective impressions with the stats?

 # Why is this important?